mireu-san/react-todolist/README.md

 # Error note:
 1. Be confident - what I believe is mostly correct. className is exactly what React suppose to indicate class.

+# Tip (this is not an error!)
+1. When I input console.log(), be always sure to input some value first.
+Then open up that collapsed log on the browser's console.
+Then the list will appear to go detail.